Fr. Simon Gaine's book, now out in paperback.

 As a visiting student at Blackfriars Hall in the University of Oxford you will be able to follow accredited studies for one year in Theology, Philosophy, Psychology, English Literature, Classics (in translation), and British History.
 You will enjoy access to the academic and wider social and recreational facilities of the University of Oxford, as well as those we offer in the Hall.

 We also offer classes in Latin, New Testament Greek, and Hebrew.

 Your teaching will be provided primarily through weekly tutorials, usually on a one-to-one basis, where you discuss with the tutor an essay you have prepared.
-The normal expectation is that OSP students receive two tutorials a week.
-Some students prefer to take one tutorial per week, or three every two weeks, but if you are on the OSP programme this must be negotiated with your home university as well as with the Director of Visiting Students at Blackfriars.
+The normal expectation is that visiting students receive two tutorials a week.
+Variations from this pattern must be sought from the Director of Studies for Visiting Students at Blackfriars.
 As well as lectures at Blackfriars you will be able to attend an extremely wide range of lectures and seminars in the University.

 Students from our partner institutions receive credits equivalent to full-time study at their home university.

 You will be able to read not only in our own specialist library, but also in the Bodleian Library, one of the world’s largest and most prestigious academic libraries.
 You will be able to borrow books from the Theology Faculty library and the other faculty libraries relevant to your courses.
 Our Programme has been in existence for over 25 years.

 Graduate Visiting Students

 There are no taught graduate courses available to Graduate Visiting Students, but you can follow the curriculum of an undergraduate.

 Our visiting students are normally accommodated in nearby houses equipped for self-catering, but eat many of their meals at a nearby Hall of the University.